-Per requirements in the CAQH CORE Benefit Enrollment and Maintenance Data Content Operating Rule, a health plan or its agent must create language disclosing the purpose and use associated with the collection, exchange, and processing of socio-demographic information at member enrollment or renewal.
-At the point of collection for this information, which is facilitated by the related CORE Benefit Enrollment and Maintenance Operating Rule, it is required that this information is presented to members at enrollment or renewal to inform their decision to share potentially sensitive demographic information.
-This information must be prominently displayed to a member to inform their decision to disclose potentially sensitive demographic information.
+Consistent with implementation of requirements in the CORE Benefit Enrollment and Maintenance Data Content Operating Rule, a health plan and its agent must create language disclosing the purpose and use associated with the collection, exchange, and processing of socio-demographic information at member enrollment, renewal, or maintenance.
+It is required that this information is presented unaltered to members at enrollment, renewal, or maintenance to inform their decision to share potentially sensitive demographic information.